 A small number of books and related merchandise will soon be available for sale at the B R U N A store to help promote and disseminate the work of artists and writers who are represented in the archive and or are involved in the events program.

-B R U N A is a collaborative project founded by Kristina Lee Podesva, a Bellingham-based artist, writer, and publisher working between the practice of writing and artistic production.
+B R U N A is a non-profit corporation that gratefully receives fiscal sponsorship from the Whatcom Human Rights Task Force.
+It is a collaborative project founded by Kristina Lee Podesva, a Bellingham-based artist, writer, and publisher working between the practice of writing and artistic production.
 For a detailed biography, please see her personal website.